Why Mistakes Happen

 regardless of their intelligence and/or education.

 Here we’ve moved on to what sometimes causes even the most intelligent and well-educated business owners to make what I call “grammar glitches.”
 These are minor errors that can easily deter website visitors from staying on a website.
-If only they would stay, they might discover the excellent quality of the goodies that you are offering, but, alas, sometimes that does not happen, and sometime grammar glitches and typos are the reason.
+If only they would stay, they might discover the excellent quality of the goodies that you are offering, but, alas, sometimes that does not happen, and sometimes grammar glitches and typos are the reason.

 Time can be Your Enemy